 “Be not afeard; the isle is full of noises,

 Sounds, and sweet airs, that give delight and hurt not.

 Sometimes a thousand twangling instruments

 Will hum about mine ears; and sometime voices…"

 As with many instances of attempting to solve signal EMI, Caliban—a character in the play—cannot describe the source of the noise.

 EMI occurs when a component or system degrades after the coupling of an additional voltage creates an electromagnetic disturbance.
 Degradation causes the component or system to become an EMI source that spreads interference to other susceptible systems, subsystems, circuits, or the source component.
 You may wish for “Sounds, and sweet airs, that give delight and hurt not.”
 Instead, EMI causes me to think of a “thousand twangling instruments” and the spirits that appear at Prospero’s beck and call.
 Just as Sebastian and Antonio scheme and plot in “The Tempest,” several noisy villains work to ruin circuit performance.

 The Villains Against Electromagnetic Compatibility

-Routing channel lines over a segmented ground plane also actively increase EMI.
+Routing channel lines over a segmented ground plane also actively increase EMI signal integrity.
 As the lines cross over the openings between the segments, each gap joins with its trace and cable brethren and happily serves as an RF antenna.
-Power supplies feed current and RF energy to clocked circuits that—in turn—may switch synchronously and generate a large noise spike.
+A power supply feeds current and RF energy to clocked circuits that—in turn—may switch synchronously and generate a large noise spike.
 The reflected high frequency current created within the switching regulator can exit the circuit through the through supply lines or couple out through other paths.

 Having an idea of how much your components will affect each other is essential.